defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 implemented, that will solve all of our problems.
 We will need to make significant investments in anonymous communication science and engineering over the long term to make private money work.
-This is worth doing, because this way, we are embracing the real problem that lies ahead of us.
+This is worth doing, because this way, we are embracing the real, unavoidable, problem that lies ahead of us.